 command attribute, for example:

 steps: - plugins: - docker-login#v2.0.1: username: xyz - docker-compose#v3.0.3: build: app image-repository: index.docker.io/myorg/myrepo

-Plugins are configured using attributes in your pipeline YAML configuration.
+Plugins are configured using attributes on steps in your pipeline YAML definition.
+While you can't define plugins at a pipeline level, you can use YAML anchors to avoid repeating the plugin code over multiple steps.
 The simplest plugin is one that accepts no configuration, such as the Library Example plugin:

 steps: - label: ":books:" plugins: - library-example#v1.0.0: ~